Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How does my credit score affect instant approval?

-However, it’s important to remember that lenders look at many things when evaluating your application for a card.
-Other factors, such as too many inquiries into your credit, late payments, being at the higher end of your available credit and your income are all part of the bigger picture.
-Your credit score is one piece of the puzzle when it comes to how lenders view their credit risk with you.
+However, lenders look at many factors when they evaluate your application.
+Other factors, such as too many inquiries into your credit, late payments, having a high income-to-debt ratio are all part of the big picture.
+Your credit score is one large piece of the puzzle when it comes to how lenders view their credit risk with you.

 What else should I consider when applying?

-Before you apply for an instant approval balance transfer card make sure you consider the following as well:
+Before you apply for an instant approval balance transfer card, ask:

 - Is there a promotional offer?

-A number of credit cards come with promotional balances transfer offers, and some charge 0% interest or lower introductory rates.
-Don’t forget that these promotional periods expire after a given period of time, after which any outstanding balance starts accumulating interest.
+A number of credit cards come with promotional balance transfer offers, and some cards charge 0% interest or lower introductory rates.
+Don’t forget that these promotional periods expire between six and 21 months, after which any outstanding balance starts accumulating interest.

 - What is the revert rate?

-At the end of the promotional period, outstanding balances from transfers will usually start charging the cash advance interest rate or its purchase rate.
-In most instances, the cash advance rate is considerably higher than the purchase rate.
+At the end of the promotional period, outstanding balances from transfers will usually start charging the revert or purchase rate.
 The purchase rate is usually determined when your application was approved and is often based on your credit.